detain/emurelation/README.md

 ## 🔀 What is being stored

 The mapping data will consist of IDs and names while intentionally avoiding data or content beyond that such as descriptions and images.
-This is to avoid any of the sources we are linking from feeling like we are stealing thier data or circumventing them.
-I hope to make everyones life a little easier, eventually.
+This is to avoid any of the sources we are linking from feeling like we are stealing their data or circumventing them.
+I hope to make every-ones life a little easier, eventually.

 ## 🔄 Status